We replace tie rod ends when there is play in the ball joint or when the end itself is deformed.

 Loosen the nut securing the tie rod end pivot pin to the steering knuckle.

-Installing a tie rod end ball joint puller
+Installing the tie rod end ball joint puller

 Pressing out the pin